WD250RXS98UH42JS/monsterform/README.md

 # Installation
 Just put the files in place you want, and modify your HTML page.
 You can find the code examples in index.html and config.php.
+After that set your values in config.php, especially email credentials.

 ## Attention!
 Names of input fields can be identical in config.php and your HTML!